embarklabs/embark/site/source/_posts/2019-12-09-web3-what-are-your-options.md

 ## Wallet Interaction

 For this article, we're going to use [Ganache](https://www.trufflesuite.com/ganache), for simplicity, as our local Blockchain.
-By using Ganache, we can spin up a local Ethereum node without having to actually write a single line of code!
+By using Ganache, we can spin up a local Ethereum node, without having to write a single line of code!

+***(Yes, I realise that rhymes.
+No, I didn't realise until my second proof-read through of this article!)***

-If we were going deeper into Ethereum Smart Contract development, or doing anything more advanced than this intro post, I would be using [Embark](https://embark.status.im/), and even then - probably Ganache alongside it.
+If we were going deeper into Ethereum Smart Contract development, or doing anything more advanced than this intro post, I would be using [Embark](https://embark.status.im/), but then potentially Ganache alongside it.

 Anyway, to install Ganache head over to [this page](https://www.trufflesuite.com/ganache) and click on the executable there.
 If you so choose; there is also a Ganache CLI available you can install by running: